Skip to main content

 Environment Custom Fields

 Environment Custom Fields are used to link Jira Issues and Service Management Requests with Golive Environments.
-In this article, you’ll learn how to use them.
+This article explains why to use them, how to create them, and how to configure and use them.

-For example, you may add the following Environment Custom Fields to your "Bug" issues:
+For example, you can create the following Environment Custom Fields for your "Bug" issues:

-1. Detected in: Environment in which a new issue has been detected
+• Detected in: The Environment where a new issue was identified.

-2. Tested in: Environment in which a fixed issue has been tested
+• Tested in: The Environment where a fixed issue was tested.

-You can add up to 50 Custom Fields, so possibilities are just limited by your imagination!
+You can add up to 50 Custom Fields, opening up nearly limitless possibilities, such as:

 • Reproduced in